GuillaumeHolley/TFrecordShuffler/README.md

 ### Output

 The shuffled TF record files will have the prefix `deepvariant_training/training_set.with_label.shuffled`.
-There should be `direct_num_workers`.
+There should be `direct_num_workers` of them.
 Furthermore, a summary file for DeepVariant training will be generated in `training_set.pbtxt`.

 ### Memory usage